Skip to main content

 Does ISI inspect all independent schools?

 Independent schools not overseen by ISC are inspected by Ofsted.
 These include some non-denominational faith schools and Steiner schools.
 Currently, around 1,000 non-associated independent schools fall under Ofsted’s remit.
-After criticism from Ofsted, ISI plans to introduce a new inspection framework in 2023.

 Is ISI answerable to Ofsted?